 The proposed action is the adoption and implementation of NYSCC's EEIP.
 Proper maintenance of earthen embankments and improvements to their resiliency are imperative for protecting people, property and the environment, while preserving the Canal System as a navigable waterway through areas that exhibit great variance in adjacent land use and community character.
 The EEIP formalizes management practices into a comprehensive program to reduce the risk of embankment failure due to erosion, seepage, or settlement.
-Under the EEIP, documented guidelines will provide management practices to:
+To implement the EEIP, NYSCC will document processes, such as in a guidebook and other governance documents, that will provide management practices to: